Radda to Establish Treasury Single Account in Katsina

 Radda warned bandits terrorising some farming communities in the state to abandon their nefarious activities and reintegrate into society or face the wrath of the law.

 He said: “To the bandits, I say abandon your course and reintegrate into society or face the full wrath of the law.
-And I urge our youths to shun drug abuse, time wasting and criminality, we will work with relevant law enforcement agencies to provide social order and overall security of the state”.
+And I urged our youths to shun drug abuse, time wasting and criminality.
+We will work with relevant law enforcement agencies to provide social order and overall security of the state.”

 He reiterated that his government would build the lives of those affected by banditry by providing special support to women and girls whom he said have endured the unimaginable pains.